MatteoMori/haproxy/basics/docker/README.md

 #---------------------------------------------------------------------
 listen statspage
     bind *:9000
+    mode http
     stats enable               # Enable Stats page.
 It only works if we have at least a pair of frontend/backend in mode http stats uri /report          # Enable Stats page on /report stats refresh 30s
+    stats show-legends
-    stats auth admin:password1  # Enable auth for stats page
+    stats auth admin:password1 # Enable auth for stats page stats admin if TRUE        # Enable additional actions from dashboard
 ```

+The `stats admin` option allows me to perform actions on the webservers, like DRAIN or MAINTAIN